gentutu/zenmon/readme.md

 * Supported out-of-the-box:
     * AMD Ryzen 9 3950X and 5950X
 * Supported after changing some code:
-    * Any other Ryzen CPU that `k10temp` supports with voltage, current and temperature
+    * Any other Ryzen CPU that `k10temp` or `zenpower` support with voltage, current and temperature
     * There are no hard dependencies on Ryzen CPUs, so with *slight* reworks of the data acquisition and display components it will work on pretty much anything

 #### More on the topic of compatible CPUs
-* It all depends on the files `k10temp` exposes; for the supported CPUs the files are as follows:
+* It all depends on the files `k10temp` or `zenpower` expose; for the supported CPUs the files are as follows:
     * core voltage: in0_input
     * core current: curr1_input
     * soc voltage: in1_input